pyrocms/pyrocms-docs/content/general/getting-started/upgrade-2-0-to-2-1.md

      git pull git://github.com/pyrocms/pyrocms.git 2.1/master.

-## Backup Your Add-ons and database.php
+## Backup Your Add-ons and configuration files

 We're going to replace the entire system, so you'll need to back up any files you've modified.
 Most likely, this is just the database.php file, which is stored in system/cms/config/database.php and contains your database connection details.
+You may also want to compare the main config file in system/cms/config/config.php as the $config['index\_page'] item may have been set to an empty string by the installer to remove "index.php" from the url.

 If you are using a GUI, take care you don't miss any "hidden" files like .htaccess when copying.